14 Hands Winery makes wines that are approachable, affordable, and great for almost any occasion.

 14 Hands Winery Summer Sippers

 You know how there are certain wineries that are almost staples at parties?
 14 Hands Winery is one of them.
 Whenever we have a gathering, someone always brings a 14 Hands Wine.
-Their wines are very approachable, and very affordably priced, so it makes sense that they are common Go To everyday wines.
+Their wines are simply great, Go To everyday wines.

 Recently, I had the opportunity to try their latest releases.
 If you like the Hot to Trot Red Blend, try the 14 Hands 2013 Hot to Trot White Blend Washington State as your summer sipper option.